Citadel-DAO/citadel-docs/whitepapers/game-theory.md

 ## Implications of Cooperation being a Dominant Strategy

-The outcome of the iterated prisoner's dilemma tournament has meaningful implications both for wider society and for Olympus.
+The outcome of the iterated prisoner's dilemma tournament has meaningful implications both for wider society and for Citadel.
 We are often taught that in a capitalist economy, individuals are only concerned with their own self-interest, and therefore selfish and competitive behaviour is the norm.
 Axelrod’s tournament suggests that cooperation is actually the best way to win.

 For a full analysis of the tournament and its implications I recommend reading Axelrod's book, [‘The Evolution of Cooperation’](https://en.wikipedia.org/wiki/The_Evolution_of_Cooperation).
 In the following section I will summarise the key components that are, according to Axelrod, necessary for cooperation to develop in decentralized systems.